MarianaCLages/LAPR2/docs/SprintB/US09/US9.md

 -

 > **Question:** What does the client mean by the collecting methods and  what collecting methods  are available?
-> Are the collecting methods stored simpled as a word or a sentence, or does it also must contain it's description, and/or another attributes?
+> Are the collecting methods stored simpled as a word or a sentence, or does it also must contain its description, and/or another attributes?
 >
 > **Answer:** To make a Covid test you need a swab to collect a sample.
 To make a blood test you need sample tubes and a syringe.
               When the administrator specifies a new type of test, the administrator also specifies the method to collect a sample.
 The administrator introduces a brief description for specifying the collecting method.